juliaoh/fruitfulminds/README.md

 3. If you get a "permission denied error" when you push to heroku, do the following first, then try to push again. heroku keys:add

+=== Clarifications

+There are a few misleading terms.

+1. Presurvey refers to the survey taken by students before the curriculum, or pre-curriculum survey.

+2. Classes refer to actual classroom classes, not the computer science term class.
+Classes are uniquely identified by a combination of School, Semester, and Curriculum (e.g. Ascend Elementary, Fall 2013, 5th Grade Curriculum)

+3. Historical Data reporting ...

 Credit: Many parts of the code base has been contributed by a previous CS169 Group 25 from Fall 2012.